 - your breasts and/or nipples show signs of infection (cracked, sore or bleeding nipples).

-This will help to reduce HIV transmission during breastfeeding, but the most effective way to remove all risk is not to breastfeed.
+This will help to reduce HIV transmission during breastfeeding.
+However, the most effective way to remove all risk is to not breastfeed.

-From conception, to pregnancy, to delivery, to infant feeding, your journey will be unique to you.
+Your journey to having a baby will be unique to you.
 It is important that you get the best support and medical care for you and your baby.
 Staying in touch with your healthcare team will support you in achieving this.